 In a study of medical malpractice claims over a 25-year period conducted by John Hopkins Medicine, researchers determined that diagnostic errors may be the largest medical malpractice problem in the U.S. John Hopkins researchers estimate that 80,000 to 160,000 Americans suffer significant permanent injury or death because of medical diagnostic errors every year.

-If you know or suspect that you or a family member has been the victim of medical diagnostic error, it is important to consult with a medical malpractice attorney as soon as possible.
-At The Colleran Firm, we have been successfully handling a wide range of medical malpractice claims for many years.
+If you know or suspect that you or a family member has been the victim of a medical diagnostic error, it is important to consult with a misdiagnosis lawyer as soon as possible.
+At The Colleran Firm, we have been successfully handling a wide range of malpractice claims for many years.

 Causes of Wrong and Delayed Diagnosis